 Typical offers may include:

-96-112 points from the Irish Leaving Certificate at Highers to include 3 x H2 grades.
+- 96-112 points from the Irish Leaving Certificate at Highers to include 2 x H2 grades.
 Higher level subjects only considered with a minimum grade H4

-96-112 points from the Access to Higher Education Diploma
+- 96-112 points from the Access to Higher Education Diploma

 If you do not meet the above entry requirements, we also offer a Foundation Programme which allows progression to Year 1.